 - Gluten Free Flour – I used a shop bought Gluten free flour blend from Doves Farm Freee from range.
 Which is a flour blend of Rice, Potato, Tapioca, Maize and Buckwheat flour.
-I have had reports that others have used other Gluten free self raising flour blends with my recipes that have worked well.
-I would love to know what flour blends worked for you.
-So feel free to get in touch by leaving a comment below or you can contact me directly.
+I have had reports that others have used Bob’s Red Mill and other Gluten free All purpose blends with my recipes that have worked well.
+I would love to know what flour blends worked for you so feel free to get in touch by leaving a comment below or you can contact me directly.

 - Oven Temperatures - Your oven temperature may be slightly different.
 As all ovens vary in temperature and the baking time is used as a guide.
 Some ovens run hotter than others.
 You could invest in an oven thermometer to be more accurate.